This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This

-Trust me, once you serve this up to your guests at your next holiday party, they’ll all want an
+Trust me, once you serve this to your guests at your next holiday party, they’ll all want an

 Ingredients for air fryer beef tenderloin

 - Beef tenderloin – The star of the dish!
-Savory, juicy, and delicious, beef tenderloin is an absolute crowd-pleaser.
+Savory, juicy, and delicious beef tenderloin is an absolute crowd-pleaser.

 - Butter – This will keep the beef tenderloin juicy and help our other seasonings adhere to the tenderloin.